shashank-srivastav-it/Real-Estate-price-pridiction/README.md

 2. Numpy and Pandas for data cleaning
 3. Matplotlib for data visualization
 4. Sklearn for model building
-5. Jupyter notebook, visual studio code and pycharm as IDE
+5. Jupyter notebook,pycharm as IDE